Surprisingly enough, there wasn't much more noise following the initial huge crash. A few more thumps, and then everything got quiet.

 "Bullshit," he spat, baring his teeth.

 "Absolute bullshit," he countered.
-"It started out that way, but you and I both fucking know that's not what this is anymore.
-Otherwise I'd've tied you back to the chair after that first time you tried to fucking shut me up by planting one on me—which was a bullshit move, by the way."
+"It may have started out that way, but you and I both fucking know that's not what this is anymore.
+Otherwise I'd've tied you back to the chair after that first time you tried to fucking shut me up by planting one on me—which was a fucked move, by the way."

 She turned her head away from him; he reached up immediately and wrenched it back forward, because when she was looking him in the eye, she couldn't lie to him, and she couldn't hide from him.
 The eyes were burning green again, the way they did when she was too mad to think straight, and he welcomed the sight of it.
 At least this way he could get some fucking honesty out of her.